Adriano Nicot: Recognition

 Along with his ongoing Portraits and mythological-themed series, a piece that has emerged as a significant work of Nicot's post-Cuba period is Dónde el alma se te quiebra, a painting which has often served as the centerpiece for VIP attendee photos in several major events and exhibitions Nicot has participated in.
-One notable example was 2018's Ceaseless Stream in Lakeland, Florida where community notables in attendance, including Lakeland Mayor Bill Mutz, posed alongside the piece with artist and curator Niten to promote the event.
+One notable example was 2018's Ceaseless Stream in Lakeland, Florida, where community notables in attendance, including Lakeland Mayor Bill Mutz, posed alongside the piece with artist and curator Niten to promote the event.
 The piece was also mentioned in The Ledger's subsequent coverage of the exhibition.
 Another was 2020's Imagine: A Collective Art Exhibition at Florida International University where the piece was also used as the backdrop for promotional material.

-Since arriving to the United States, Nicot has been interviewed and covered in various media outlets on television and print media such as the Miami Herald, El Nuevo Herald, Express News Latinoameria, Diario Las Americas, The Ledger, The Lakelander, Miami Art Guide, ART Oncuba, Platforma de Arte Contemporaneo, and Akerú Noticias.
+Since arriving to the United States, Nicot has been interviewed and covered in various media outlets on television and print media such as the Miami Herald, El Nuevo Herald, Express News Latinoameria, Diario Las Americas, The Ledger, The Lakelander, Miami Art Guide, ART Oncuba, Platforma de Arte Contemporaneo, Akerú Noticias, and The Artisan Magazine.
 His work is featured in private collections in the United States, Canada, Cuba, Mexico, the Dominican Republic, South America, Europe and Asia.
 Nicot's artwork is mostly associated with Latin American art and is included in notable collections such as those of curator Gustavo Orta, Cuban-Dominican art critic and film director Raysa White, theater director and former Miss Cuba Flora Lauten, and Secretary of the Cuban National Commission for UNESCO Mariana Ramirez Corria.

+In September 2024, Nicot’s piece Blasa y Melanio was accepted into the permanent collection of the Alvin Sherman Library, one of the largest libraries in the state of Florida, as part of the Marta Permuy Legacy Collection.
+The library’s permanent collection also features work by Salvador Dalí, Dale Chihuly, Peter Max, and Neith Nevelson.
+The piece was subsequently unveiled with an exhibition at the library in October 2024 during Hispanic Heritage Month.